jjatria/perl-opentelemetry-exporter-otlp/README.md

 ## How can I get involved?

-For now, this distribution exists on Github only, together with some related distributions like the [API] and [SDK] distributions.

 We are in the process of setting up an OpenTelemetry-Perl special interest group (SIG).
-Until that is set up, you are free to [express your interest][sig] or join us in IRC.
+Until that is set up, you are free to [express your interest][sig] or join us in IRC on the #io-async channel in irc.perl.org.

 ## License